learn-co-curriculum/spring-mod-2-security-introduction/README.md

 1. **Authentication**: This is the process of validating that a user is who they claim to be.
-2. **Authorization**: this is the process of validating that a user is authorized to perform the specific action they are trying to perform.
+2. **Authorization**: this is the process of validating that a user is allowed to perform the specific action they are trying to perform.

 We can implement authentication without authorization.
 That basically means all users in the system have the same rights, and all we care about is that we are